 Alan sees the same problem on bare metal booting from a USB stick.
 At first glance, the service that waits for

 /dev/loop0 times out after 180 seconds, and the

 live-config service takes ages to start as well.
 The latter matches what I see in the Journal anonym shared, in which the blocking ("foreground") part of the readahead process takes not less than 4 minutes and reads about 1.2 GiB.
 I'll check what makes this set of files so big.

-#12 Updated by intrigeri over 1 year ago
+#12 Updated by intrigeri almost 2 years ago

 - File readahead-list-Tails-3.2 added